Robert Walker (priest, of Seathwaite): Reputation in literature

 Walker's character was idealised to some extent by Wordsworth.
 Robert Walker Bamford (1796–1838), a cleric and great-grandson of Walker, published a memoir in the Christian Remembrancer in 1819, cited by Wordsworth in his notes to the sonnet.
-Both Bamford and Wordsworth omitted mention of the sale of alcoholic drink (ale) which was one of the ways in which Walker supported himself.
+Both Bamford and Wordsworth omitted to mention Walker's sale of ale, which was one of the ways in which he supported himself.
 Richard Parkinson, who included material about Walker in a novel, The Old Church Clock (1843), also slanted the facts.
-It had first been published in The Christian Magazine.
-Parkinson wrote in the novel's introduction:
+He wrote in the novel's introduction:

 "Nor was it merely as an exemplary parish priest, (and well does Robert Walker deserve the title of Priest of the Lakes [...]), that the character of this good man is to be regarded, but as one striking instance out of many (if the history of our Parish Priesthood could now be written) in which the true liturgical teaching of the church was strictly maintained in the lower ranks of the clergy, when it had been either totally discontinued or had withered down to a mere lifeless form, in the higher."

 Edwin Waugh included an account of Walker in his Rambles in the Lake Country and its Borders from 1861.
 In 1892, Samuel Barber wrote that "The wonderful Walker type of parson may be considered about as extinct as the Dodo."

 Family

-Walker and his wife Ann (née Tyson, died 1800, at age around 93) had ten children, of whom eight survived to adulthood, three sons and five daughters.
-With an income as priest calculated as £20 per annum in 1755, as well as other ways of making money, Walker supported his family by spinning wool; which became a family business, Walker carrying the yarn to market himself.
+Walker and his wife Ann (née Tyson, died 1800, at age around 93) had ten children, of whom eight—three sons and five daughters—survived to adulthood.
+With an income as priest calculated as £20 per annum in 1755, Walker supported his family's finances in other ways, including by spinning wool, which became a family business.

-The eldest son, Zaccheus Walker (1736–1808), joined Boulton and Watt and married Mary Boulton, sister of Matthew Boulton.
+The eldest son, Zaccheus Walker (1736–1808), joined the engineering firm Boulton and Watt and married Mary Boulton, sister of Matthew Boulton.
 Their only daughter married Joseph Vincent Barber.
 Another son, who predeceased his father, was William Tyson Walker.
 He was a curate and schoolteacher at Ulverston, where one of his pupils was the future Sir John Barrow, 1st Baronet.
-Barrow remembered him, around 1777, as a good classical scholar, educated at Trinity College, Dublin.
+Barrow remembered him, around 1777, as a good classical scholar, educated at Trinity College Dublin.